ACC-Collab: An Actor-Critic Approach to Multi-Agent LLM Collaboration: Methodology

 For each guided response, we consider how influential this response was in altering the accuracy of the final response, i.e., in the case of the actor, we define

 The terms $\Delta_{y}$ and $\Delta_{!y}$ give the expected accuracy difference if at round $t$ the actor \emph{had} given response $z_{y,a}^{(t)}$ (or $z_{!y,a}^{(t)}$) instead of response $z_a^{(t)}$.
-Large $\Delta_{y}$ indicates that a one-response difference during the debate was sufficient to push the procedure toward the correct answer.
-Such responses would be desirable for the model to learn.
-On the other hand, large values of $\Delta_{!y}$ indicate that a one-response difference easily causes the models to converge to the incorrect answer; this indicates that the debate procedure is particularly fragile at timestep $t$.
+Large $\Delta_{y}$ indicates that a one-response difference during the deliberation was sufficient to push the procedure toward the correct answer.
+Such responses would be desirable for the agent to learn.
+On the other hand, large values of $\Delta_{!y}$ indicate that a one-response difference easily causes the agents to converge to the incorrect answer; this indicates that the deliberation procedure is particularly fragile at timestep $t$.